eca20/eterra-polkadot-sdk-solochain-template/README.md

 # EterraNode
- EterraNode is an in development fork of the Substrate Node Template that supports the development of EterraPocket, a quickly evolving companion app to out larger suite of planned Eterra games.
+ EterraNode is an in development fork of the Substrate Node Template that supports development of EterraPocket, a quickly evolving companion app to out larger suite of planned Eterra games.
 Current development focuses on a strategic turn based card game with plans to expand features for a comprehensive collectible trading card game: EterraPocket.
 EterraPocket will be a companion app card game that will seamlessly integrate its features and assets with future planned role playing and first-person arena games.

 # Substrate Node Template